intenthq/blog/_posts/2016-01-05-6-tips-succeed-coding-interviews.md

 Don't ever do that, not in a tech interview, not while playing with a new language, not when coding production code.

 Every change you do should be driven by some reasoning and expectations.
 "I think this change will fix that test because of X".
-In case your brain works so fast it may look like you are not reasoning, follow the previous tip and explain what you are doing.
+In case your brain works so fast that it may look like you are not reasoning, follow the previous tip and explain what you are doing.

 ## Show your strengths, do what you know best
 We've already stressed that coding is one of the things you do better, so we are presenting an excellent opportunity to show off.